RajveerSodhi/Breast-Cancer-Diagnosis-in-the-State-of-Wisconsin/README.md

 # Group 24 - Breast Cancer Diagnosis in the State of Wisconsin

+## Breast Cancer Prediction Web App

+To access the app, click the following link: [Breast Cancer Prediction Web App](https://kyash03-breastcancerwebapp-main-ckdp68.streamlit.app).
+You can use this web app to input a patient's details and receive a prediction on whether the patient has breast cancer.

 ## Milestones

 Details for Milestone are available on Canvas.